imzqqq/chat/website/spec/content/identity-service-api.md

 type: docs
 ---

-The Chat client-server and server-server APIs are largely expressed in Chat user identifiers.
+The Matrix client-server and server-server APIs are largely expressed in Matrix user identifiers.
 From time to time, it is useful to refer to users by other ("third-party") identifiers, or "3PID"s, e.g. their email address or phone number.
-This Identity Service Specification describes how mappings between third-party identifiers and Chat user identifiers can be established, validated, and used.
+This Identity Service Specification describes how mappings between third-party identifiers and Matrix user identifiers can be established, validated, and used.
 This description technically may apply to any 3PID, but in practice has only been applied specifically to email addresses and phone numbers.